cleuton/golang-network/english/uidemo/README.md

 - **New**: Instantiates the WebView;
 - **Set..**: Change its properties (title, size, etc.);
 - **Bind**: Associates a **Golang** object to an object in the **Javascript** global context.
 In this case, I am associating an anonymous function;
+- **Eval**: Run Javascript in the web context.
+You can use it to change elements' properties;
 - **Init**: Send **Javascript** code to be executed directly on the page;
 - **Navigate**: Navigate to the URI.
 It can be an external file, an external website or, using the "data" protocol, a string generated inside the golang code, as in this example;